garrett-sutton/garrett-sutton.github.io/_posts/2024-1-14-og-colorado.md

 On Monday, it was like the apocalypse outside.
 Still, nothing was open, the sun was out and suddenly the over foot of snow was melting like crazy.

+![Calm after the storm]

 Before Will headed to the airport, we tried to get out for lunch.
 We tried Ruby Tuesdays, but the manager there told us they might open for dinner.
 Our journey for lunch continued in this area of airport hotels.
 It was like